 A major cause is thought to be changes in blood flow to the area around the ventricles of the brain.
 This area is fragile and prone to injury, especially before 32 weeks of gestation.

 Infection around the time of delivery may also play a role in causing PVL.
-The more premature your baby is and the sicker your baby is, the higher the risk for PVL.
+The risk for PVL is higher for babies who are more premature and sicker at birth.

 Premature babies who have intraventricular hemorrhage (IVH) are also at increased risk for developing this condition.